haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 ...
 ```

 The package has two signatures - one is an `Author` signature, and the other is a `Repository` signature.
-NuGet.org signs every package published to it with a `Repository` signature.
-That's why I was able to install `MagicEightBall`, even though it's not signed by an author.
-It has a nuget.org Repository signature.
+NuGet.org signs every package it receives with a `Repository` signature.
+That's why I was able to install `MagicEightBall`, even though I never signed it, nuget.org signed it with its `Repository` signature when I published it.

-My intent by requiring signatures was to increase security.
-But adding nuget.org as a trusted signer does not do that.
-It means I trust every package in nuget.org.
+Adding nuget.org as a trusted signer means that I trust _every_ package on nuget.org.
+That seems to defeat the purpose of requiring package signatures.
 Nuget.org is a big place.
 Yes, most of the people and packages on nuget.org are fine upstanding citizens.
-But chances are there are a few bad actors.
-Bad actors who would love for you install their cryptomining package.
-To add nuget.org as a trusted signer defeats the purpose of package signing to increase security.
+But chances are there are a few bad actors - bad actors who would love for you install their cryptomining package.

-And to be fair, my guess is this is not the intended use case for adding a Repository to the `trusted-signers` list.
+And to be fair, this most likely not the intended use case for adding a `Repository` to the `trusted-signers` list.
 The intent of this feature is to be able to trust an internal feed.
 For example, your company might have a curated feed of trusted packages.
 That would be the repository you add to your trusted-signers, not nuget.org.

-With that in mind, the following command removes nuget.org from the trusted signers list.
+With that in mind, lets remove nuget.org from the trusted signers list.

 ```cmd
 nuget trusted-signers Remove -Name nuget.org
 ```

-This takes us back to square one with nobody to trust.
+This takes me back to square one with nobody to trust.
 Rather than trust a repository, I could try to trust a person.
 In NuGet, you can add a package author to the `trusted-signers` list.

 Hmm, where will we find a trustworthy author?
 How about that author of `Newtonsoft.Json`, [James Newton-King](https://twitter.com/JamesNK)?
 Just look at his innocent face.
 That is the face of a trustworthy chap if I ever saw one.

 ![James Newton-King](https://user-images.githubusercontent.com/19977/55116846-f4e53a00-50a5-11e9-8710-bdaa78edfa43.png)

 There are two ways to add an author to your `trusted-signers` list.
-If you have a package file that they signed on your machine, you can use that with the following command.
+If you have a package file that they signed on your machine, you can use that.

 ```cmd
 nuget trusted-signers add -Author Newtonsoft.Json.12.0.1.nupkg -Name "James Newton-King"